Who is Collection Bureau of FWB?

 Should I contact or pay Collection Bureau of FWB?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Collection Bureau of FWB for millions of clients nationwide.
+The most effective way to deal with Collection Bureau of FWB is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Collection Bureau of FWB on behalf of their clients.

 Will Collection Bureau of FWB sue me or garnish my wages?